UtrechtUniversity/mimosa/docs/run.md

 Contrary to other scenarios, these are not optimisation runs, but rather simulation runs: the mitigation is set to zero, and the model is solved for the given parameters.
 Therefore, the `solve()` function is not used, but rather the `run_simulation()` or `run_nopolicy_baseline()` function.

+*Note: this requires MIMOSA version 0.2.0 or higher*

 === "No policy scenario with damages"

      ```python hl_lines="5 10 11 12"